ImageMagick/highway/g3doc/quick_reference.md

 build the `HWY_NEON` target (which would only be used if the CPU actually does have AES), there is a conflict between the `arch=armv8-a+crypto` that is set via pragma only for the vector code, and the global `-march`.
-This results in a compile error, see #1570 and #1460.
-As a workaround, we recommend defining `HWY_COMPILE_ONLY_STATIC` when building Highway as well as any user code that includes Highway headers.
-As a result, only the baseline target is compiled.
+This results in a compile error, see #1460, #1570, and #1707.
+As a workaround, we recommend avoiding -m flags if possible, and otherwise defining `HWY_COMPILE_ONLY_STATIC` or `HWY_SKIP_NON_BEST_BASELINE` when building Highway as well as any user code that includes Highway headers.
+As a result, only the baseline target, or targets at least as good as the baseline, will be compiled.
 Note that it is fine for user code to still call `HWY_DYNAMIC_DISPATCH`.
 When Highway is only built for a single target, `HWY_DYNAMIC_DISPATCH` results in the same direct call that `HWY_STATIC_DISPATCH` would produce.

 ## Headers